At DC Thomson we are a business with a purpose – to make a positive impact on the communities we serve.

 - Driving licence essential

 To apply for this role, please follow our online application process and submit a CV and cover letter.

-This is a part-time, fixed term position until the 30th June 2025, working approximately 21 hours per week.
-The role presents the opportunity for hybrid working that must include regular Inverness office attendance.
-We offer a generous package including 34 days holiday (pro-rata), Health Cash Plan, excellent Pension, a competitive salary, and many more staff discounts and benefits.
+This is a full-time, temporary position, working 35 hours per week.
+We offer a generous package including 34 days holiday, health cash plan, gym discount, excellent pension, a competitive salary, and many more staff discounts and benefits.

 Please note that we reserve the right to close the vacancy early once we have received suitable applications.
 Therefore, please ensure you submit your application as early as possible to avoid disappointment.